Group of three students walking down Portsmouth road

 House hunting guide

-If you've never had to find a place to live before, the process of house hunting can seem like a big challenge.
-So let us help.
-Our house hunting guide is a helpful companion to finding student accommodation in Portsmouth.
-From general advice, to a property jargon glossary, we've got you covered.
+If you've never had to find a place to live before, house hunting can seem like a big challenge.
+Our guide is a helpful companion to finding student accommodation in Portsmouth.

 Students walking in Old Portsmouth